kttkjl/GitIssuesExplorer/README.md

 # GITHUB ISSUES VIEWER

+Uses Github V4 API, the one with graphQL

-Lets you search any github repository, and lists out the first 50 issues
+Lets you search any github repository via URL, and lists out the first 20 issues, pull requests are separate

+Scroll to the bottom of the screen to load 20 more issues/PRs

 ## HOW TO RUN
 1. Clone the project